bradpenney/learn_enterprise_linux/content/basictoolset/basictoolset.md

 ---

 ## The Self-Documenting Operating System
-One of the nicest things about Linux is that it is largely self-documented.
-If someone is familiar with all the ways to find help within Linux (assuming sufficient patience and time), its very likely that the operating system itself will provide the answers.
+One of the best things about Linux is that it is primarily self-documented.
+If someone is familiar with all the ways to find help within Linux (assuming sufficient patience and time), the operating system itself will likely provide the answers.

 [Finding Help in Linux]({{< ref "/findingHelpInLinux.md" >}})